smaht-dac/pipelines-docs/DOCS/ANALYSIS/Long-Read_RNA-seq_Kinnex/4_Classification_and_Filtering.md

 Arguments:

-- *isoform, annotation, and reference input files must be preprocessed using the Pigeon `prepare` step.*
+- *isoform, annotation, and reference input files must be preprocessed in the prepare step.*
 - *-\-fl*: file with FLNC read counts from the collapsing step.
 Required to include read support in the classification output.
 - *-\-cage-peak*: BED file with CAGE peaks information.
 Used to improve annotation of transcription start sites (TSS).
 - *-\-poly-a*: file in Pigeon custom format with polyA motifs.
 Used to improve annotation of polyA sites.